lsteinmeister/GSofLog_COVID_Game/README.md

 # GSofLog COVID Game
 This is a game I programmed in collaboration with a colleage from the Graduate School of Logistics.
-The game is up an can be played here: [GSofLog Game](https://gsoflog.lfo.tu-dortmund.de/gsoflog-game/).
+The game is up an can be played here: [GSofLog Game](https://gsoflog.lfo.tu-dortmund.de/gsoflog-game/), right in your browser.

 ## Credits: